TylerSeppala/CPSC408/FinalProject/README.txt

 Everything else is my own original code, which I learned to write from a variety of articles and videos.

 For a more detailed description of the app, see the full report.

+To launch this application, open in pycharm, and navigate to the "AudioStation" directory.
+In the command line, type: python manage.py runserver, and you will be able to access it via your local:host address in a web browser.